microbus-io/fabric/docs/tech/events.md

 # Events

 Events are a powerful pattern that is often neglected in microservice systems because it is not trivial to implement using HTTP and because the workaround of making direct calls is considered acceptable.
 Without events however, microservices end up cyclicly depending on one other, resulting in what soon becomes a spaghetti topology.
-An event-driven architecture on the other hand, uses events to communicate and decouples microservices.
+An event-driven architecture on the other hand, uses events to communicate and keeps microservices decoupled.

 To demonstrate, let's look at a common example: a user management microservices.
-When a user is deleted, many other resources that are tied to them also need to be deleted.
+When a user is deleted, many other resources that are tied to the user also need to be deleted.
 Without the benefit of events, the `DeleteUser` handler needs to make direct requests to all related service and might look similar to this (error checks omitted for brevity):

 ```go
 func (svc *Service) DeleteUser(userID string) (err error) {